umbraco/UmbracoDocs/Umbraco-Uno/Getting-Started/Themes/index.md

 * **Grid**: Define various size-dimensions for the Grid widget
 * **Forms**: Set the border radius for buttons in forms on the website

-Any changes made and saved through the Theme Editor will automatically be saved to the *Theme* settings node.
+Any changes made and saved through the Theme Editor will automatically be saved to the *Theme* settings.

 ## Theme Settings

-All available options in the Theme Editor is also available from the *Theme* settings node which can be found under *Settings* in the Content tree.
+All available options in the Theme Editor is also available from the *Theme* settings which can be found under *Settings* in the Content tree.

 In the Uno-pedia you will find a thorough list of all available [Theme settings](../../Uno-pedia/Settings/Theme-settings)